nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 Our research covered topics such as UI kits, interfaces, and prototyping.
 My task was to develop the prototype, so my research covered key points such as:

-- What is the difference between prototyping smart device interfaces vs non-smart device interface?
+- What is the difference between prototyping smart device interfaces vs non-smart device interfaces?
 - What are the challenges?

 ![Non-smart device UI research](/static/img/smart-device/non-smart-ui-research.png) <figcaption>Research for prototyping with non-smart device interfaces.</figcaption>